ed-lam/bcp2-mapf/README.md

 BCP2-MAPF
 =========

 BCP2-MAPF is an implementation of a branch-and-cut-and-price algorithm for the multi-agent path finding problem.
 It is the second version of the earlier [BCP-MAPF](https://github.com/ed-lam/bcp-mapf) code.
-BCP2-MAPF is described in the following preprint:
+BCP2-MAPF is described in the following paper:

-[Low-Level Search on Time Intervals in Branch-and-Cut-and-Price for Multi-Agent Path Finding](https://ed-lam.com/papers/bcp2mapf2025_preprint.pdf).
+[Low-Level Search on Time Intervals in Branch-and-Cut-and-Price for Multi-Agent Path Finding](https://ed-lam.com/papers/bcp2mapf2025.pdf).
 Edward Lam and Peter J. Stuckey.
+International Symposium on Combinatorial Search.
 2025.

 Please cite this article if you use this code for the multi-agent path finding problem or as a template for other branch-and-cut-and-price codes.